AckerlyXu/heima/articles/virtual-machines/windows/create-vm-generalized-managed.md

 ```

 ## Next steps
-To manage your new virtual machine with Azure PowerShell, see [Manage virtual machines using Azure Resource Manager and PowerShell](ps-manage.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).
+To manage your new virtual machine with Azure PowerShell, see [Create and manage Windows VMs with the Azure PowerShell module](tutorial-manage-vm.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).